Twinkle Tale: Gameplay

 Twinkle Tale is a run and gun game that is played in a top-down perspective similar to Étoile Princesse, Kiki Kaikai and Mercs, where the players take control of Saria, the main protagonist of the game, through nine stages of varying thematic set in the land of Alpherion where the main objective is to rescue each of the great wizards of the land and recover the kingdom's powerful gemstones from Gadou, one of the main antagonists of the game by defeating one of his servants, along with one of his creations that act like a boss at the end of the stage in to progress further through the game.
 The player has access to the options menu at the title screen before starting the game, where various settings can be adjusted such as controls and difficulty configurations.

-Some of the levels featured are linear in nature, populated with obstacles and enemies, involving the player to traverse the stage by running, shooting and dodging enemies, while other levels that are featured early and later in the game features various paths to choose from, making the player to take any routes to reach the end, which encourages exploration in order to find items hidden in treasure chests such as star-marked orbs that increases Saria's current magic attack in use up to three times, which decreases after taking an enemy hit, two types of magic bombs that alters between each other when not picked up and vials that restores the player's health.
-However, when picking up any of these items when fully powered up will increase the magic attacks that are not currently used, swap the stocked magic bombs and grant extra points respectively.
+Some of the levels featured are linear courses where the player must run, shoot, and dodge obstacles and enemies.
+Several stages are non-linear, however, with various paths that encourage the player to explore and find items.
+The player can find many types of item hidden in treasure chests, such as star-marked orbs that increase the number of times Saria can use magic, magical bombs, and vials that restore the player's health.
+If the player is fully powered up, the items will instead grant different bonuses.

 Controlling Saria is done with the controller's directional pad, which moves the player character in eight directions.
 Pressing the A button activates the magic bomb, while B is used to shoot and C allows to change between different magic attacks in real-time.
 After completing a stage, the player's total health is increased, as the Saria starts off with a three-bar life gauge.
 Once all health is lost, the players have a limited number of continues to keep playing before the game is over.
 If the game is completed on the highest difficulty, an extra difficulty level is unlocked at the options menu.